tango-controls/rfc/2/README.md

 ## Tango Device Specification

-A Device is designed to represent any controlled object in Tango Controls system.
+A Device is designed to represent any controlled object in Tango Controls System.
 This specification is inspired by the comment written by A. Götz and E. Taurel in the tango.idl file from the original implementation (https://github.com/tango-controls/tango-idl)